 Should skin tags be removed?

 Most dermatologists recommend the removal of tags only if they are the source of irritation or discomfort.
-Although they often become inflamed in areas where skin rubs against skin, they can also become irritated from clothing or by getting caught in jewelry.
+Although they often become inflamed in areas where skin rubs against the skin, they can also become irritated from clothing or get caught in jewelry.

 Small tags can be removed without anesthesia.
 However, larger lesions often necessitate numbing the area by injecting a small amount of local anesthetic.

-Other removal techniques include freezing the tag, similar to wart removal, or removing the tag with a cautery.
+Other in-office removal techniques include freezing the tag (cryotherapy), similar to wart removal, or removing the tag with a cautery.

 Many people attempt to remove skin tags at home.
-This is not advisable due to the risk of infection, bleeding, and unnecessary pain.
+I do not recommend doing this because of the risk of infection, bleeding, and unnecessary pain.
 It is best to have them removed by a professional.

 Further, you could mistake a more serious condition, such as a malignant mole, for a benign skin tag.
-Skin lesions should be examined by a skincare expert before attempting do-it-yourself removal.
+A skincare expert should examine skin lesions before attempting do-it-yourself removal.

 That being said, there are a variety of ways people have tried removing skin tags on their own, including the following:

-Some people try to remove the tag by cutting off its blood supply using dental floss or another type of string.
-This causes discomfort and, in some cases, prolonged pain.
+Some people try to remove the tag by cutting off the blood supply to its base using an over-the-counter skin tag removal band.
+Or, they may use products already found in the home, such as dental floss or another type of string.
+The idea is that without blood, the skin tag cells will die, and the tag will fall off.
+This procedure can cause discomfort and, in some cases, prolonged pain.

-Don’t assume a new growth is a benign skin tag.
-Allow a skin expert to evaluate any change in your skin before attempting to treat it yourself.
+Don’t assume a new growth is a benign skin tag, particularly if its features are atypical.
+We recommend that a skin expert evaluate any change in your skin before attempting to treat it yourself.
 And while you are there, let the expert remove it for you.
+One and done.